AmasaDelano/dungeon-land/markdown/06_04_Fighter.md

 ---

 The base description you choose is just a description.
-Choosing a spear doesn’t give you Close range, for example.
+Choosing a spear doesn't give you Close range, for example.
 You could choose a spear as the description, then Hand as the range.
-Your spear is something special, or your technique with it is different, just describe why your weapon has the tags you’ve chosen.
+Your spear is something special, or your technique with it is different, just describe why your weapon has the tags you've chosen.

 ## Alignment